 Taiwanese castella cake may be found in various bakeries and street vendors there.
 Watching a large pan of jiggly sponge cake being turned out and sliced into rectangles is fascinating!

 Some merchants would even prepare whipped cream filling for the cakes or use cheese to produce savory ones.
 They all seem fantastic!
-We’re thrilled to offer this incredibly jiggly and pillow-soft castella cake recipe to you now that it has through several tests.
+We’re thrilled to offer this incredibly jiggly and pillow-soft castella cake recipe to you now that it has been through several tests.

 So, What is Taiwanese Souffle Castella Cake?